mytran2111/mytran2111.github.io/index.md

 ---
 # About Me
 <img alt="A picture of me" src="images/profile.jpg" style="height: 50vh; display: block; margin: 1em auto;">
-I am second-year student at McGill University, pursuing a BSc in Statistics and Computer Science.
+I am third-year student at McGill University, pursuing a BSc in Statistics and Computer Science.
 I went to high school in United Kingdom to do my A-level.
 I was majoring in Natural Science with Gold Medal in Senior Mathematical Challenge and Gold Award in GEO SPECIALTY CHEMICALS Challenge.
 When I started university, I changed my major to Statistics and Computer Science as I find Machine Learning and AI quite interesting and my goal is to build model that can think and act intelligently to help human in everyday tasks.

 My academic interests include:
 + Applied Statistics, Regression